NurmagambetovBakytzhan/canteen-app-front-end/README.md

 12. Users can view their cart.
 13. Users can update amount of specific order.
 14. Users can delete positions from cart.
+15. Users can add special wishes for each position in menu.
-15. Users can send all of its orders, Managers on their separate page  can view sent orders.
+16. Users can send all of its orders, Managers on their separate page  can view sent orders.
-16. Users can view order history.
+17. Users can view order history.
-17. Managers have their own page, which is accessible only for managers.
+18. Managers have their own page, which is accessible only for managers.
-18. Managers can view orders that is processing(assembling), and that not given.
+19. Managers can view orders that is processing(assembling), and that not given.
-19. Managers can mark orders as completed(ready) or given.
+20. Managers can mark orders as completed(ready) or given.
-20. Users can monitor their orders, after managers update the status of orders, users can see it.
+21. Users can monitor their orders, after managers update the status of orders, users can see it.
-21. Implemented service worker, that intercepts requests to the backend, and if it is image or user data it will be cached.
+22. Implemented service worker, that intercepts requests to the backend, and if it is image or user data it will be cached.
-22. Caches refhreshes every 10 minutes.
+23. User data cache refreshes every 10 minutes.

-##🚀 Technologies used:
+## 🚀 Technologies used:
 1. react.js
 2. react-router-dom
 3. Django, DRF for backend